mpitid/jml/README.md

 }
 ```

-And the output should like something like the following:
+And the output should look something like the following:

 ```json
 {